msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 Given the outlined scope, chosen technical stack, and time constraints, the project is feasible at a minimal scale, provided that expectations are aligned with available capacity.
 A narrowly scoped MVP can realistically be achieved as a personal side project.
 However, expansion beyond the MVP stage will require careful prioritization or eventual external collaboration.

 ### Background

 > Briefly describe the context of the proposed system.
 Highlight the potential benefits of an open-source LMS for public schools, such as accessibility, cost-effectiveness, customizability, and the opportunity to address specific educational needs.
 Mention your personal motivation to contribute to open software for public education.

+A Learning Management System (LMS) is a comprehensive software application designed to manage, deliver, monitor, and report on educational courses, training programs, or learning content.
+It serves as a centralized platform that allows educators to create and manage online courses, assign tasks, assess student performance, and communicate effectively with learners.
+For students, an LMS offers access to instructional materials, participation in discussion forums, peer collaboration, and personalized feedback from instructors.

+The adoption of LMS technologies has significantly reshaped the educational landscape, offering a holistic view of teaching and learning processes.
+These platforms benefit educators, students, administrators, and entire academic systems.
+Over time, LMS platforms have evolved from simple content delivery tools into robust educational ecosystems; supporting curriculum management, multimedia integration, performance tracking, and collaborative learning.
+Today, they are indispensable for the distribution and administration of educational content across various settings, including K–12 and higher education.

+#### The Value of Open-Source LMS in Public Schools

+In public education, open-source LMS platforms offer several key advantages:

+1. **Accessibility**
+   Open-source platforms are typically free to use and distribute, eliminating licensing fees and reducing the financial burden on public institutions.
+This allows schools to reallocate resources to other critical educational needs.
+Moreover, their flexibility supports the integration of multimedia resources and assistive technologies, meeting the needs of diverse learners, including students with disabilities.

+2. **Cost-Effectiveness**
+   While open-source platforms may incur costs related to installation, hosting, updates, and maintenance, these are generally lower than the recurring fees of commercial alternatives.
+For budget-constrained public schools, this cost-efficiency is a vital factor in adopting and sustaining educational technologies.

+3. **Customizability**
+   One of the standout features of open-source LMS platforms is the ability to customize source code to meet specific institutional needs.
+Schools can tailor the system to align with curriculum standards, pedagogical approaches, and the unique requirements of their students and faculty.
+This includes modifying the user interface, integrating specialized tools, and developing features that foster dynamic, personalized learning experiences.

+4. **Support for Diverse Educational Needs**
+   Customization also allows public schools to create adaptive learning paths that accommodate different learning styles, speeds, and support needs.
+Open-source platforms can promote inclusivity by incorporating collaborative learning features and accessibility enhancements for students with physical, sensory, or cognitive disabilities.
+Furthermore, they offer the flexibility needed to meet federal and state compliance requirements, which is essential in public education.

+#### A Personal Commitment to Educational Equity

+LMS platforms are not only strategic tools for modern education; they are essential for fostering equitable, inclusive, and innovative learning environments.
+In public schools, open-source systems provide a powerful alternative that supports both access and customization.

+As a web developer whose educational journey largely unfolded within the public school system, I have a first-hand understanding of the barriers many Brazilian students face in accessing quality education.
+My path has been shaped by the support of family, friends, and collaborative communities, including the Catholic University where I had the privilege to further develop my skills.
+These experiences have deeply influenced my perspective on the transformative power of technology in supporting those who champion educational equity.

+My involvement in this project stems not only from technical or professional interests but also from a personal commitment to the democratization of knowledge.
+I believe that developing accessible and open digital tools can be a powerful driver of inclusion, offering pedagogical support, interactive resources, and learning opportunities for students who often lack adequate infrastructure or specialized assistance.
+Each phase of this project reflects an ongoing process of refinement, with a constant drive to improve how technology can foster educational equity.

 ## System Goals and Objectives